 While it is convenient to have transactions automatically appear like they do in Mint, real awareness of your spending habits comes when you manually enter transactions.
 Not only will you get the category right the first time, but you’ll have an intimate relationship with your spending, as it happens, every day.

-I created a basic Expense Tracking Spreadsheet that you are welcome to download for free.
+If you want to track expenses electronically, I created a basic Expense Tracking Spreadsheet that you are welcome to download for free.
 There are several sample entries to give you an idea of how it works.
 You can delete them when you start.
 I have some common categories already listed, but you can edit them to fit your specific needs.
-As you will see, I focused on variable expenses, but you can add categories for the fixed expenses as they occur.
+As you will see, I focused on variable expenses, but you can add categories for the expenses as they occur.
 We will talk about budget categories in detail next week.

-For those of you who have started using YNAB to budget, you are already tracking your expenses!
+For those of you who use YNAB to budget, you are already tracking your expenses!
 YNAB’s mobile app allows you to enter your spending right when it happens and then syncs with your desktop budget and your other devices, making it easy to stay on top of your expenses, especially when there’s more than one spender in the household.
-Since tracking expenses is inseparable from budgeting using the YNAB methodology, I will wait until we talk about budgeting next week to show you how it works.

 - Save your receipts.
 Looking just at your credit card statement won’t tell you what you bought at Walmart.